Updated October, 2015

 Trevor then joined Raymond Froggatt's band for a year and then the 'Steve Gibbons Band' who had evolved from the final Idle Race line-up.
-The Steve Gibbons Band with Trevor toured the world for the next decade and scored a hit record with Chuck Berry's 'Tulane' in 1977.
+The Steve Gibbons Band with Trevor toured the world for the next decade and scored a hit record with their version of Chuck Berry's 'Tulane' in 1977.

 Trevor Burton continues to perform in and around Birmingham to this day as the hard-working leader of his own 'Trevor Burton Band' (see Trevor's official web site at www.thetrevorburtonband.co.uk for more information).